 Keywords:

-Endometrial Carcinoma, PTEN, Immunohistochemistry, Prognostic Marker, Myometrial Invasion
+Endometrial Carcinoma, Phosphatase and Tensin Homolog (PTEN), Immunohistochemistry, Prognostic Marker, Myometrial Invasion

 Abstract

-Background: Endometrial carcinoma is the most common gynecologic malignancy worldwide, with a rising incidence, especially among postmenopausal women.
-The identification of reliable prognostic markers is crucial for improving early diagnosis and patient management.
-PTEN (Phosphatase and TENsin homolog), a tumor suppressor gene, has been frequently associated with endometrial carcinoma, highlighting its potential as a diagnostic and prognostic marker.
-This study aims to evaluate the expression of PTEN in endometrial tissues diagnosed with hyperplasia and carcinoma, and to correlate PTEN expression with the type and grade of endometrial carcinoma.
+Endometrial carcinoma (EC), the most common gynecologic cancer, is rising, especially in postmenopausal women.
+Identification of reliable prognostic indicators is essential for early diagnosis and patient management.
+EC is often linked to the tumor suppressor gene PTEN (Phosphatase and Tensin Homolog), suggesting it could be used as a diagnostic and prognostic marker.
+This study evaluated the expression of PTEN in endometrial tissues diagnosed with hyperplasia and carcinoma, and to correlate PTEN expression with the type and grade of EC.

-Methods: Endometrial tissue samples from 66 patients were analyzed, including 30 cases of endometrioid endometrial carcinoma (EEC), 12 cases of proliferative endometrium (PE), 12 cases of endometrial hyperplasia (EH), and 12 cases of non-endometrioid uterine malignancies (NEUM).
-PTEN expression was assessed using immunohistochemistry on paraffin-embedded tissue sections, and statistical analysis was performed using SPSS software version 20.
+Endometrial tissue samples from 66 patients were analyzed, including 30 cases of endometrioid endometrial carcinoma (EEC), 12 cases of proliferative endometrium (PE), 12 cases of endometrial hyperplasia (EH), and 12 cases of non-endometrioid uterine malignancies (NEUM).
+PTEN expression was assessed using immunohistochemistry on paraffin-embedded tissue sections, and statistical analysis was accomplished using SPSS version 20.

-Conclusion: PTEN expression is significantly reduced in endometrial carcinoma, particularly in higher-grade tumors and those with extensive myometrial invasion.
-This study underscores the potential of PTEN as a prognostic marker in endometrial carcinoma, which could be instrumental in guiding treatment strategies.
+PTEN expression is substantially reduced in EC, particularly in higher-grade tumors and those with extensive myometrial invasion.
+This study underscores the potential of PTEN as a prognostic marker in EC, which could be instrumental in guiding treatment strategies.

-Recommendations: Further studies with larger sample sizes are recommended to validate PTEN as a routine diagnostic and prognostic marker in clinical practice.
-Additionally, exploring the role of PTEN in targeted therapies could provide new avenues for the treatment of endometrial carcinoma.
+Further studies with higher sample numbers are recommended to validate PTEN as a routine diagnostic and prognostic marker in clinical practice.
+Additionally, exploring the role of PTEN in targeted therapies could provide new avenues for the treatment of EC.

 Published